alexiskosseify/ASR_2018_T01/README.md

 This script also converts the [NIST "SPHERE" file format](https://www.isip.piconepress.com/projects/speech/software/tutorials/production/fundamentals/v1.0/section_02/s02_01_p04.html) to [WAVE PCM format](http://soundfile.sapp.org/doc/WaveFormat/).
 If you have already converted the files, set ```--preprocessed=True``` to skip the conversion process.

+- we created import_timit_test.py to generate features for TIMIT tet data.
+- updated import_timit.py and import_timit_test.py to store hdf files in different directories, for each of mfcc, mfcc-delta, and mfcc-delta-delta.

+## Model Training
+- with energy coeff:
+    python train.py --n_comp=256 --timit_hdf='./features/mfcc/' --save_to='./models/'
+- without energy coeff:
+    python train.py --n_comp=32 --timit_hdf='./features/mfcc/' --save_to='./models/without_energy_coeff/' --without_energy_coeff=1

+- Arguments passed are:
+    - n_comp: number of components in each GMM.
+Default is 2.
+    - timit_hdf: directory where features (timit.hdf and timit_test.hdf) are stored.
+    - save_to: directory where generated models will be stored.
+    - without_energy_coeff: If set as 1, script will run for features without energy coefficient.
+If 0, script will run for all features, including energy coefficient.
+Default is 0.

+## Testing
+    python test.py --timit_hdf='./features/mfcc/' --load_from='./models/n_comp256.pkl'

+- Arguments passed are:
+    - timit_hdf: directory where features (timit.hdf and timit_test.hdf) are stored.
+    - load_from: directory from where models will be loaded.
+    - without_energy_coeff: If set as 1, script will run for features without energy coefficient.
+If 0, script will run for all features, including energy coefficient.
+Default is 0.

 ## References:
 - Mel Frequency Cepstral Coefficient (MFCC) tutorial :
     - [http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/](http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/)